-Charts in wpDataTables have one very useful feature: if rendered on the same page with a table they can re-render when the table is filtered using the Advanced Filter.
+Charts in wpDataTables have a very useful feature: if charts are rendered on the same page with a table, they can re-render when the table is filtered using the Advanced Filter.

-This can be helpful if you want to allow users visualize only some part of table data: e.g. activity only for a certain product type, or for a certain date range.
-Also this is useful if the table is really large and has ‘server-side processing‘ feature enabled; and rendering the chart for many thousands of rows would overload it and the page.
+This can be helpful if you want to allow users to visualize only some part of a table data: e.g. activity only for a certain product type, or for a certain date range.
+Also this is useful if the table is quite large, and has the ‘server-side processing‘ feature enabled; since rendering the chart for many thousands of rows would overload both the chart and the page.

-It is really simple to activate the follow table filtering for a chart.
+It is quite simple to activate the follow table filtering for a chart.
 Just tick this checkbox in the chart create/edit wizard:

-When this checkbox is ticked, and the settings saved, you can place the chart in the same post or page with your WordPress table.
-Then when you filter the table the data in the chart will be filtered as well:
+When the checkbox is ticked, and the settings have been saved, you can place the chart in the same post or page with your WordPress table.
+Then, when you filter the table, the data in the chart will be filtered as well:

 To filter, sort or change the page in the table: